Annual Awards Banquet Invitation

 How to participate:

-Write and illustrate a poem using the NCE theme, “The Healing Power of Chemistry.”
+Write and illustrate a poem using the NCE theme, “Picture Perfect Chemistry.”
 Your poem must be no more than 40 words and in the following styles to be considered:

 HAIKU – LIMERICK – ODE – ABC POEM – FREE VERSE – END RHYME – BLANK VERSE